MOvcharenko/Ovcharenko-Week2/README.md

 A simple application that allows to send prompts to an LLM API and receive responses.
+Simply type your prompt into the box and press the button!

+>How to install and run on local<
 1. **Visit OpenRouter**: https://openrouter.ai/
 2. **Create a free account**
 3. **Get your API key**